analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 *	*early_stoping_rounds*:  the early stopping function is not triggered.
 If set to an integer k, training with a validation set will stop if the performance doesn't improve for k rounds.
 *	*label*: vector of response values.

-We will tune these parameters using caret package and ```xgb.train()``` to get the optimal values of the parameters that optimizes the chosen metric (accuracy or ROC).
+We will tune these parameters using caret package and ```train()``` function by enabling *parallel computing* to get the optimal values of the parameters that optimizes the chosen metric (accuracy or ROC).

 ```{r}
 ##FItting XGBoost classifier ##